• Skip to primary navigation

 Want to make these brownies vegan?
 You can easily substitute the egg with egg replacer or flax egg and you still get that decadent, chocolatey, gooey result you would get with using eggs.

 Absolutely!
 In this recipe, I left out the butter and canola oil and used peanut butter.
 You could also use almond butter.
+This makes these healthy low-calorie brownies that also taste incredible.

 How long do you bake brownies?